Yankees–Red Sox rivalry: Ratings

 The broadcasts of the games between the rivals have led to an increase in television ratings.
 These games have had at least 50% higher ratings than all of the other games broadcast, sometimes almost twice as high than locally broadcast games.
 In most cases, the most-watched MLB game on any network during a season is a game between the Yankees and the Red Sox.

 Since 2003, ratings for Yankees–Red Sox games on Fox have averaged 2.6 percent of homes–44 percent better than other weeks, while ESPN has averaged 3.96 million viewers for Yankees–Red Sox games on Sunday nights, compared to the average of 2.18 million for all other games.
 Game 7 of the 2003 ALCS drew a 17.1 rating, the highest for a League Championship Series game since Game 6 of the 1993 National League Championship Series.

 In 2004, the first game between the two teams drew a 3.6 national rating, and with an average audience of 5.3 million, it was the most-watched regular-season telecast since Mark McGwire's record-breaking home run game.
 In 2003, Saturday games on Fox averaged a 2.5 rating; prime-time entertainment got a 3.3, but Goren said that he expected the game "will perform much higher than those (prime-time) figures" as a reason to have the game broadcast nationally.

 In 2011, the three-game series between the two teams on the weekend of August 5–7 drew large television viewers.
 The August 5 game on MLB Network drew 563,000 viewers, making it the second-most watched game on the network, behind Stephen Strasburg's debut.
 In New York and Boston, it was blacked out because the YES Network had local rights in New York City and NESN in Boston.
 The August 6 game on Fox was most-watched non-primetime regular season MLB telecast on the network in more than three years with 4.10 million viewers.
 The last Fox non-primetime telecast to record higher numbers also was Boston vs. New York on July 5, 2008.
 The Sunday game on ESPN drew 4.72 million viewers, making it the most-watched baseball game on ESPN since June 3, 2007, when both teams faced each other, and the most-watched MLB broadcast of the 2011 regular season on any network.

+The 2021 American League Wild Card Game between the Yankees and Red Sox averaged 7.7 million viewers and was the most watched MLB game on ESPN since 1998.